ibm-cloud-docs/cephaas/s3_cert_update.md

 {: #updating-s3-certificate-cli}
 {: cli}

 Use the `cert-update` command to update or replace existing SSL Certificates.
-Include the parameters `--body BODY` to specify the file name with extension `.pem` that contains the TLS certificate.
+You must include the parameters `--cert CERT` to specify the certifcate type to be used, and `--body BODY` to specify the file name with extension `.pem` that contains the TLS certificate.

 Run the following command to upload the certificate.